-You may have heard of MTD but not really taken much notice or been oo busy to read up on it.
-Well MTD is becoming more of a requirement as time goes on so i thought it would be useful to explain what MTD stands for, what it means for your business and what steps you need to take to be ready for it.
+You may have heard of MTD, but not really taken much notice or been too busy to read up on it.
+Well, MTD is becoming more of a requirement as time goes on, so I thought it would be useful to explain what MTD stands for, what it means for your business, and what steps you need to take to be ready for it.

 What is MTD?